 - Do we have our services under the right plan for the service plans offered?

-A strong TEM provider will be able to drive the most substantial savings via optimization analyses, especially if they have a deep bench of experienced subject-matter experts performing the analyses.
+A strong TEM provider will be able to drive material savings via optimization analyses, especially if they have a deep bench of experienced subject-matter experts performing the analyses.

 The TEM provider will also work to support securing and realizing identified savings via dispute management activities for your expense management organization.